-Dunham, et al. (2008) state that the data for embedded protostars in previous studies does not agree well with evolutionary models based on mass accretion rates.
-BLT diagrams for protostars in NGC 281 will add further evidence to test the validity of these models.

 Analysis Plan

 We will use archival 70 and 160 m PACS data from the Herschel Space Observatory.
 One of us (BA) has expertise in the Herschel image processing and will be responsible for creating fully calibrated final mosaics of the NGC 281 region using the Herschel Interactive Analysis Environment (HIPE; Ott et al. 2010).